-Exotic vegetation PCT (DPIE, 2021b) Nil × PCT ID 1600 Equivalent map units Nil Vegetation formation N/A Vegetation class N/A Conservation significance Non-native vegetation vegetation integrity score and on.
-Treated as a condition class of PCT 1600 to support calculation of a d confirmation that biodiversity offsets are not required for this land.
-Condition 'Exotic', comprising: No canopy or shrub layer Tallest vegetation strata is grassland, dominated by exotic groundcover species including high threat weeds Low native species richness and cover across all plant growth forms The calculated VI score for this vegetation zone based on benchmarks for the most likely PCT prior to describe the prior of the species of the Evidence used to define vegetation unit A low diversity and abundance of native species within the vegetation community Evidence of historical clearing for grazing and agriculture Ongoing grazing of the site has contributed to a dominance of exotic perennial grasses.
-PCT 1600 was chosen for this exotic grassland as this PCT occurs in scattered patches throughout this grassland and it is likely that this PCT would have occurred prior to clearing and grazing of the Landscape position Low slopes and rises.
-Occurrence within the proposal site Occurs within the agricultura past vegetation clearing occ the site and is currently utili al paddocks and cleared land throughout the site where evidence of curs.
-The largest patch of exotic vegetation occurs to the north-east of sed for agricultural grazing.
-Structure This vegetation community species.
-Sparse remnant tre is an exotic grassland, with a dense understorey dominated by exotic ses occur with no mid-storey structure.
-Over storey The canopy structure is rela scattered remnant paddock tively absent from this vegetation community apart from very few trees.
-Mid storey No mid-storey within the ver getation community.
+Exotic vegetation PCT (DPIE, 2021b) Nil PCT ID 1600 Equivalent map units Nil Vegetation formation N/A Vegetation class N/A Conservation significance Non-native vegetation.
+Treated as a condition class of PCT 1600 to support calculation of a vegetation integrity score and confirmation that biodiversity offsets are not required for this land.
+Condition 'Exotic', comprising: No canopy or shrub layer.
+Tallest vegetation strata is grassland, dominated by exotic groundcover species including high threat weeds.
+Low native species richness and cover across all plant growth forms.
+The calculated VI score for this vegetation zone based on benchmarks for the most likely PCT prior to clearing was 4.6.
+Evidence used to define vegetation unit A low diversity and abundance of native species within the vegetation community.
+Evidence of historical clearing for grazing and agriculture.
+Ongoing grazing of the site has contributed to a dominance of exotic perennial grasses.
+PCT 1600 was chosen for this exotic grassland as this PCT occurs in scattered patches throughout this grassland and it is likely that this PCT would have occurred prior to clearing and grazing of the site.
+Landscape position Low slopes and rises.
+Occurrence within the proposal site Occurs within the agricultural paddocks and cleared land throughout the site where evidence of past vegetation clearing occurs.
+The largest patch of exotic vegetation occurs to the north-east of the site and is currently utilised for agricultural grazing.
+Structure This vegetation community is an exotic grassland, with a dense understorey dominated by exotic species.
+Sparse remnant trees occur with no mid-storey structure.
+Over storey The canopy structure is relatively absent from this vegetation community apart from very few scattered remnant paddock trees.
+Mid storey No mid-storey within the vegetation community.
 Groundcover The ground layer very occasional native grass, forb and rush species.
 Characteristic native species include Cynodon dactylon (Common Couch) Dichelachne micrantha (Shorthair Plumegrass), Microleana stipoides (Weeping Grass) Aristida vagans (Threeawn Speargrass) and Eragrostis brownii (Brown's Lovegrass).
-Native herbs include Oxalis perennans, Glycine clandestina, and Cheilanthes sieberi .
-Native grass-like species include Lomandra multiflora and Juncus usitatus Exotic species This vegetation community weed.
-Common species inc Mouse Ear Chickweed), Bri bromoides (Squirrel Tail Fes (Whisky Grass), Hypochaer contains a high abundance of weeds, many of which are high threat lude Senecio madagascariensis (Fireweed), Cerastium glomeratum, za major (Quaking Grass), Aira caryophyllea (Silvery Hairgrass), Vulpia scue), Lysimachia arvensis (Scarlet Pimpernel), Andropogon virginicus ris radicata (Flat Weed) and Facelis retusa (Annual Trampweed).
+Native herbs include Oxalis perennans, Glycine clandestina , and Cheilanthes sieberi .
+Native grass-like species include Lomandra multiflora and Juncus usitatus .
+Exotic species This vegetation community contains a high abundance of weeds, many of which are high threat weed.
+Common species include Senecio madagascariensis (Fireweed), Cerastium glomeratum, Mouse Ear Chickweed), Briza major (Quaking Grass), Aira caryophyllea (Silvery Hairgrass), Vulpia bromoides (Squirrel Tail Fescue), Lysimachia arvensis (Scarlet Pimpernel), Andropogon virginicus (Whisky Grass), Hypochaeris radicata (Flat Weed) and Facelis retusa (Annual Trampweed).